It’s legal to drink alcohol in some public spaces in the City and District of North Vancouver, with most locations being in different parks.

 Why the Change?

-As mentioned above, up until the summer of 2020, except on special occasions and with appropriate event licenses, it was illegal to drink alcohol outdoors in most public places (other than on bar and restaurant patios).
-That began to change in BC with COVID-19.
+As mentioned above, up until the summer of 2020, except on special occasions and with appropriate event licenses, it was illegal to drink alcohol outdoors in most public places (other than at bar and restaurant patios).
+That began to change in BC following COVID-19.

-People have had to spend more time outdoors due to the pandemic.
-The government has been encouraging people to gather with friends and family outside in parks and other outdoor spaces instead of inside.
-This has been because the virus spreads more easily in enclosed spaces.
+During the pandemic, people were encouraged to spend more time outdoors.
+The government wanted people to gather with friends and family outside in parks and other outdoor spaces instead of inside.
+This was because the virus spread more easily in enclosed spaces.

-The City of North Vancouver hoped that their new alcohol-friendly bylaws would allow people to gather in more socially-distanced capacities.
-They also hoped that it would encourage people to purchase their beverages from local establishments.
+The City of North Vancouver hoped that its new alcohol-friendly bylaws would allow people to gather in more socially-distanced capacities.
+They city hoped that it would encourage people to purchase their beverages from local establishments.

 The pilot project ran from June 22nd until October 15th in 2020.
 It was so successful and popular that the city’s Mayor and Council made the initiative permanent.
-Since then, other municipalities around the Lower Mainland have followed suit, such as the District of North Vancouver, which is set to run a similar project in select locations beginning July 26.
+Since then, other municipalities around the Lower Mainland have followed suit.
+The District of North Vancouver, for example, has run a similar project in select locations.

 If you drink, do so responsibly (and don’t drink and drive).
 And as much as you can, support local wineries and breweries by drinking local brews!
 There are some great ones!

-The eight areas where folks can consume alcohol legally include the following:
+The eight areas where folks can consume alcohol legally are the following: